DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 4.md

 The ratio of the voltage out and voltage in is,
 $${\LARGE r = \frac{V_{out}}{V_{in}}}$$

-Using the Kirchoff's Loop Law,
+Using the Kirchoff's Loop Law to derive the equation for the ,
 ${ V_{in} - IR_1 - IR_2 = 0}$

 ${ V_{in} = I(R_1 + R_2)}$